chromium/chromium/content/test/data/accessibility/readme.md

 the Windows, Mac, Linux, and Android platforms rename the "native" pass to "win", "mac", "linux" and "android", respectively.)

-The test output is a compact text representation of the accessibility tree for that format, and it should be familiar if you're familiar with the accessibility protocol on that platform, but it's not in a standardized format - it's just a text dump, meant to be compared to expected output.
+The test output is a compact text representation of the accessible node(s) for that format, and it should be familiar if you're familiar with the accessibility protocol on that platform, but it's not in a standardized format - it's just a text dump, meant to be compared to expected output.